Retrope13/Javascript-sandbox/README.md

 ### `Desktop\Coding\JSApp Sandbox\Javascript-sandbox\my-electron-app\out\make\squirrel.windows\x64\my-electron-app-1.0.0 Setup.exe`

 Once you click on the .exe it'll install and run the offline app.
 It uses an offline system of React to generate the app assets

+If you're getting a weird error then open task manager and see if there are background instances still running.
+If there are terminate them.